Cyborg-Ved/NewInDocker1.13/README.md

 >     192.168.56.201:2377
 This node joined a swarm as a worker.
 ```

+Check list of node by `docker node list`.
 ```
 [root@vm1 ~]# docker node list
 ID                           HOSTNAME  STATUS  AVAILABILITY  MANAGER STATUS